isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 variant: tiptap
 ---
 <h4><strong>About Infocomm Technology (Media Production)</strong></h4>
-<p>MPS Infocomm Technology (Media Production), students are given the opportunities
+<p>In MPS Infocomm Technology (Media Production), students are given the
-to explore the current Infocomm Technologies.</p>
+opportunities to explore the current Infocomm Technologies.</p>
 <p>Students acquire knowledge in different programming functions and create
 simple coding sequences that allows them in games development using SCRATCH or mbot.</p>
-<p>The club members will also learn about AI and Drone technologies as well
+<p>The club members will also learn about Artificial Intelligence (AI) and
-as programming using the Micro:Bit board.
+Drone technologies as well as programming using the Micro:Bit board.
 The students also have opportunities to participate in Learning Journey (LJ) and various competitions held at different time of the year.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>